 When preaching on these subjects, it is important for priests and deacons to be mindful of the sensitive nature of the topic.
 For example, the homily is not the place where details of human fertility, or NFP methodology are provided (have printed resources displayed in the vestibule for that!).
 Rather, homilies are where Catholic teaching on marriage, conjugal love and responsible parenthood are covered and NFP information is included in a general and tactful style.

-If possible, pastors should try to have NFP teachers at some Masses where they can distribute NFP brochures or booklets and answer questions.
+If possible, pastors should try to have NFP teachers at some Masses where they can distribute NFP materials and answer questions.
+It is also important to provide general NFP information resources (e.g., brochures, booklets, etc.) in the vestibule of the parish church.

 Prayers of the Faithful